-Although summer may be coming to an end, there’s no time limit to enjoying backyard barbecues.
-Let's be real: Flame-broiled burgers, juicy grilled chicken and smoked ribs taste amazing all year round.
+With spring in full swing and summer just a few weeks away, it's time to start enjoying backyard barbecues and summer cookouts.
+There's no better time to enjoy those flame-broiled burgers, juicy grilled chicken and smoked ribs.
 But if you’re dealing with rusty grates and uneven heat on your old-school grill, it may be time to update your cookout equipment.

 With all the options and add-ons available today, shopping for a new grill can be overwhelming.
 First, you’ll want to consider whether you want a gas or charcoal version, and there are pros and cons to both.
 For starters, a stainless steel gas grill is versatile, cooks food quickly over a hot fire and is easy to clean — but they can be pricey.
 Charcoal grills give your food a smokier flavor and generally cost less, but take a little more patience to prep and clean.